yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/open-issues.md

    Meanwhile we have the "Qualifications" information on the Practitioner resource which, whilst not quite as good, could offer a reasonable (and straightforward) alternative.
 This has therefore been marked as "Must Support".
 The question however is - how realistic and widely supported is the capture of these practitioner qualifications in Data Provider systems?

+   Also - should this be free text, or is there an accepted list of qualifications that could be used?

 ## **Document Reference**
  - **Type and Class** - For "type" we are currently using a SNOMED reference 24501000000105, as recommended by DADA.
 CareConnect uses a SNOMED reference that doesn't seem to have any members?
 However there is also recent PRSB work, see <https://theprsb.org/standards/documentnaming/>.
 There is the further question of whether it is necessary to also populate the "class", and if so what to use.